andrew-b-li/HEXACO/README.md

 hope to connect my prior interests with computer science.

 ## User Stories
--As a user, I want to be able to create a team
--As a user, I want to be able to add users (team members) to a team -As a user, I want to be able to take a personality test, and have that data associated with me -As a user, I want to be able to have multiple tests associated with me -As a user, I want to be able to view the members of a team and their most recent personality data
+-As a user, I want to be able to create a team (Done) -As a user, I want to be able to add users (team members) to a team (Done) -As a user, I want to be able to take a personality assessment, and have that data associated with me (Done) -As a user, I want to be able to have multiple tests associated with me -As a user, I want to be able to view the members of a team and their most recent personality data